Unity-Technologies/com.unity.uiwidgets/README.md

 #### Performance Optimization on Mobile devices
 By setting ```UIWidgetsGlobalConfiguration.EnableAutoAdjustFramerate = true``` in your project, UIWidgets will drop the frame rate of your App to 0 if the UI contents of UIWidgetsPanel is not changed for some time.
 This will help to prevent battery drain on mobile devices significantly.
 Note that this feature is disabled by default.

 Long time garbage collection may cause App to stuck frequently.
-In UIWidgets we enable incremental garbage collection to avoid it.
-However, you can disable this feature by setting ```UIWidgetsGlobalConfiguration.EnableIncrementalGC = false```.
+You can enable incremental garbage collection to avoid it.
+You can enable this feature by setting ```UIWidgetsGlobalConfiguration.EnableIncrementalGC = true```, and enabling ```Project Setting -> Player -> Other Settings -> Use incremental GC```.

 ## Debug UIWidgets Application